RebeccaHirst/psychopy/docs/source/api/visual/index.rst

 * :class:`.Slider` a new improved class to collect ratings
 * :class:`.RatingScale` to collect ratings
 * :class:`.CustomMouse` to change the cursor in windows with GUI.
 OBS: will be deprecated soon
+* :class:`.Form` to gather survey or questionnaire type responses

 Meta stimuli (stimuli that operate on other stimuli):